Do I need a lawyer?

 - You should know what your exposure is.

 - You should consider whether or not you can negotiate a settlement with the other side.

 - You should also have an idea of how quickly a resolution can be reached.

 In The Case Of Debt Recovery

 In the case of a debt recovery, you will likely know how much you should be paid but you may not be receiving fast replies (or any replies) to your inquiries about late payments — leaving in doubt when (and if) you will ever be paid.

 If, on the other hand, you are concerned about someone suing you — you should contact us immediately.
 If you wait too long, the other side may file a claim against you in Court which makes the whole process more expensive.

-If you are in dispute with a builder about their charges, there may be a dispute about contract terms which you may want a lawyer’s advice on.
+If you are in dispute with a builder about their charges and faulty works, the contract terms and relevant laws must be considered, which you may require a lawyer’s advice on.

 If you receive a ‘Summons’, ‘Claim’ or other document from a Court — call a lawyer immediately!
 Waiting too long could result in a judgment being made against you and all your assets (like your house and bank accounts) being at risk.